Priyonuj/mcp-file-navigator/README.md

 ## Troubleshooting

 Check the log file at `log/mcp_debug.log` for detailed information about server operations and any errors that might occur.

+Common issues:

+1. **Path Access Errors**: Ensure the BASE_DIRECTORY is set to a location that the process has permission to access.
+2. **Connection Refused**: Make sure the server is running before attempting to connect.
+3. **Tool Not Found**: Verify that the tool names in your configuration match exactly with those defined in the server.
+4. **Port Conflicts**: If you're running multiple MCP servers, ensure they're using different ports.

 ## License